 The maintenance of building features and landscaping should be ongoing tasks.
 Being prepared for a wildfire event has no endpoint and should be described as a journey rather than a destination.
-The following considerations and actions identified in Table # will help to reduce the risk of structures igniting.
+The following considerations and actions identified in Tables 3 - 6 will help to reduce the risk of structures igniting.

 Our communities must grow in working together to protect every potential part of structures and parcels that could become a point of entry for embers or flames.
-We must address interdependent factors that can influence fire spread including the landscape around homes, as well as home construction and design including the landscape around homes, as well as home construction and design (e.g., roofs, windows, attachments such as decks and fences, outbuildings).
+We must address interdependent factors that can influence fire spread including the landscape around homes, as well as home construction and design (e.g., roofs, windows, attachments such as decks and fences, outbuildings).
 An ember ignition of one home can start a catastrophic chain of events - a single home catching fire can result in neighborhood destruction.